One of the comments I often get regarding my novel Empty Sky is the number of primary characters it contains.

 Yes!
 You know those characters that are neither main protagonist nor main antagonist yet without whom your story wouldn’t exist?
 Those are what I call primary characters.
 A working story with only two characters (and those two characters better be your protagonist and antagonist) is going to be either brilliant or short and perhaps both.
 Often those two characters needs to be complex to make the story interesting.
 A story with only one or two characters of only one- or two-dimensions that’s interesting…well, I haven’t read one (and am open to suggestion).

-An example of a short story (a “palm of the hand” story, really) with only two characters is Man and Boy, Tennessee, 1932 (you’ll need to become a patron to read that post, sorry).
+An example of a short story (a “palm of the hand” story, really) with only two characters is Man and Boy, Tennessee, 1932 (you’ll need to become a paying subscriber to read that post).
 That story is told in dialogue between the two main characters.
 It’s the dialogue – the verbal interaction between the two characters – that makes the story interesting.